My Boss: Critical response

+My Boss received mostly positive reviews from critics.

 Sify.com gave the verdict "Masala Entertainer" and said, "With a brisk pace that barely gives much time to think, My Boss could be an entertaining affair, especially if you are not too bothered about the film's inspirations and other nuances.
 This one is perhaps not meant to be taken too seriously and better enjoy this with a pack of popcorn!"
 The film is a copy of the Hollywood film The Proposal (2009) that had Sandra Bullock and Ryan Reynolds in the lead.

 Box office

-The film was one of the highest-grossing Malayalam films of the year and became a commercial success.
+The film was one of the highest-grossing Malayalam films of the year, and became a commercial success.
 The film ran over 100 days in theatres.